What is a Fractional Share?

-The company’s capital is divided into small parts known as shares and sometimes these shares are also split up in small parts known as fractional shares.
-These shares cannot be purchased directly from the market either can be sold, the only way to sell these shares is through with the help of brokerage firms.
+The company’s capital is divided into small parts known as shares.
+Sometimes these shares are also split up in small pieces known as fractional shares.
+These shares cannot be purchased directly from the market either can be sold; the only way to sell these shares is through with the help of brokerage firms.
 Selling of such shares takes ample time, Brokerage firms usually combine multiple fractional shares into a single unit share and then sell shares in the market.
 Sometimes brokerage firms purposefully split high-value shares into fractions with the motive of selling them to their clients.
 This is the only way for small retail investors to invest in big companies where the price of the share is too high.

 How to Invest in Fractional Share?

 These shares are not available for trading in the open market directly.
-These can only be purchased or sold through major brokerage firms say, for example, there is a retail investor willing to invest in major companies having high share price in the market with high value for speedy growth but has lower funds but due to insufficiency of funds he can’t buy the full share.
+These can only be purchased or sold through significant brokerage firms say, for example, a retail investor is willing to invest in substantial companies having high share price in the market with high value for speedy growth but has lower funds.
+Still, due to insufficiency of funds he can’t buy the full share.
 In this case, he can approach a brokerage firm which intentionally splits the share of such big companies into fractions and sells them at a reasonable lower price so that such small investors can invest in these companies and buy the fractional share.
 In this way, an investor can invest in these shares with limited funds.

 How Does it Work?

-Fractional shares are an important innovation that takes place in online investing.
-Whenever an investor thinks of investing in shares, it is generally invested in one complete equity share but under the concept of a fractional share, a part of a slice of share can be purchased when investing in a large company.
-Sometimes even a single share cost very high for an investor, in such a scenario this share comes into practice.
+Fractional shares are an essential innovation that takes place in online investing.
+Whenever an investor thinks of investing in shares, it is generally invested in one complete equity share, but under the concept of a fractional share, a part of a slice of share can be purchased when investing in a large company.
+Sometimes even a single share cost very high for an investor.
+In such a scenario, this share comes into practice.
 Suppose XYZ company’s share is selling at a price of $200.
-Under this concept, a part of XYZ’s share can be bought at say, one-fourth of share which will be valued at $50.
-Higher the value of the stock, more will be the value of fractional shares.
-They might not be as valuable or important for the low value stocks as investors may invest in such shares directly.
+Under this concept, a part of XYZ’s share can be bought at say, one-fourth of share, which will be valued at $50.
+The higher the value of the stock more will be the value of fractional shares.
+They might not be as valuable or necessary for the low value stocks as investors may invest in such shares directly.

 Reasons to Buy Fractional Shares